GIGA-Money/LearningDevOps/superheroes-v13/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Notes
+* Never truly got this code to work, plan is to convert the full stack development project into a front end dev only project.
+Afterward, make this a reference project that has something working.
+* Not going to put up the run instructions because of the other issues that need fixing, but will at least attempt to get those to run.
+* Might have to use of one of the chat bois to help out with the oddities involved in the running issue.